Last updated: October 2023

 Commercial Auto Insurance Terms and Definitions

-Commercial auto insurance is not one-size-fits-all, so it's essential to have the right protections in place.
+Commercial auto insurance is not one-size-fits-all, so having the right protection is essential.
 Understanding these common commercial auto insurance terms can give you a better idea of your business's needs, plus what you can expect as you shop for commercial auto insurance with Direct Auto.

 These are terms you may encounter while you're getting a quote for commercial auto insurance, whether you're getting a price over the phone or in-person at one of our many stores.